 Tomato Café was selected because of their work with Desert Harvest Food Rescue Program.
 They donate all of their leftover food to the program every day, fifty-two weeks a year.
 Since 2002, they have donated over 60,000 pounds of food to the program, which provides food to two homeless shelters in Albuquerque.

 The Restaurant Neighbor Award honors charitable contributions in four categories (small business, mid-size business, national chain, and Cornerstone Humanitarian).
 The New Mexico winner will compete with winners from other states and be eligible for the national award.
 One national winner in each category will be announced at the National Restaurant Association’s Public Affairs Conference in Washington, D.C., held September 23-24, 2008.
 The national winners will each receive a $5,000 award to continue their community programs, and a trip to the nation’s capital for the award ceremony.

 The National Restaurant Association and founding partner American Express developed the Restaurant Neighbor Award to recognize outstanding community programs across the country and to inspire other restaurant operators and owners to do what they can in their communities.

-A profile of the national and state winners’ community service efforts will be highlighted in a booklet, as well as on the National Restaurant Association’s Web site, www.restaurant.org/community.
+A profile of the national winners’ community service efforts are available on the National Restaurant Association’s Web site.

 The New Mexico Restaurant Association’s mission is to empower the food and beverage industry by promoting and protecting common values and interests.
 It has more than 1,000 members in 111 cities all over New Mexico, who join together for meetings, seminars and the hospitality industry awards to honor the industry’s top achievers.
 It has actively represented and promoted the food service industry in New Mexico since 1946.